-This article reviews the some of the myriad of different genetic, physiological, morphological and nutritional adaptations in humans to eat meat.
-These adaptations suggest human ancestors had a high reliance on meat and challenge the idea held by a substantial portion of the general public that humans are “naturally” herbivores and that our current meat-eating habit is facultative.
+This article reviews the myriad of different genetic, physiological, morphological and nutritional adaptations in humans to eat meat.
+These adaptations suggest human ancestors had a high reliance on meat and challenge the idea held by a substantial portion of the general public, and even some academics, that humans are “naturally” herbivores and that our current meat-eating habit is facultative.
 On the contrary, the evidence suggests that humans are omnivores, being well equipped to eat substantial portions of animal tissue and have eaten meat since the dawn of our genus “Homo” millions of years ago.

 [For the following review the word “meat” encompasses all animal tissue, i.e. mammals, reptiles, birds, insects, fish, etc.]

 For millions of years, since our genus “Homo” originated about 2.5 million years ago, and likely before that time also, our ancestors have dined on large portions of animal matter, this view is supported by fossil evidence and isotonic evidence.
 Before the dietary shift to include more meat in our diet, our diet was probably like that of modern chimpanzees, mostly herbivorous containing plant foods including fruits, seeds, nuts, leaves and flowers with minor amounts of meat and insects.

 Today meat is still an important part of our diet, for example, a recent report from the OECD with the FAO has estimated the consumption amounts of the main types of meat eaten, for example, the United States consumed 13.5 kg/capita of poultry, 6.4 kg/capita of beef and veal, 12.5 kg/capita of pork, 1.7 kg/capita of sheep and 20.2 kg/capita of fish and seafood between 2013-2015 (with a smaller portion of other types of meat), and that amount is predicted to increase .